newmaterialco/fieldday-ios-sdk/README.md

 There are two methods to use your FieldDay project with the iOS SDK.
 To get started, open your project in the FieldDay app.
 Make sure you have trained at least one model in the project.

-## Method 1: Publishing your project
+## Method 1: Publish your project

 FieldDay allows you to publish your project so it can be fetched over the internet.
 Using this method, you can ensure your project is always kept up-to-date with any changes you make.
-The package caches the project information.
-Select the appropriate cache policy as per your requirements.
+The package caches project information, so make sure to set the appropriate cache policy as per your requirements (see [Caching](#caching)).

 -   Tap the share button at the top right corner of the screen.
 -   Select the `CoreML` option.